simjbaum/StatisticInferenceAssignment1/Assignment1Part2.md

 Introduction
 ------------

-The data set "ToothGrowth" is analyzed within this document to explore the effect of vitamine C on the length of the odontoblasts.
-Briefly, guinea pigs are get different doses (0.5, 1, 2 mg/day) of either orange juice (OJ) or vitamine C (VC) over an unknown timeframe.
-The length of the odontoblasts is then compared between each group.
+The data set "ToothGrowth" is analyzed within this document to explore the effect of vitamine C on the growth of the odontoblasts of guinea pigs.
+Briefly, guinea pigs getting different doses (0.5, 1, 2 mg/day) of either orange juice (OJ) or vitamine C (VC) over the same timeframe.
+After the treatment the length of the odontoblasts is compared between each group.

-Explanations about the dataset are here:
+To get the dataset follow this link:
 [ToothGrowth dataset](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/ToothGrowth.html)